TaylorReininger/jhu_software_concepts/module_2/README.md

 There are some blank lines in the grad cafe table, this has been handled in the simplest way, but may not be robust

+Comments can have interesting anomolies like emojis and special symbols that come out weird in the JSON, handled with ```ensure_ascii=False```.
+Hopefully the downsides of this are minimal

 ## Reminders